austinwdigital/awd-maestro/CONTRIBUTING.md

 ## ✦ Ways to Contribute

-There are many ways to contribute to AWD Maestro:
+There are many ways to contribute to AWDHAUS Maestro:

 - **Report bugs** - Submit issues for any bugs you encounter
 - **Suggest features** - Propose new features or improvements